CoachingOn September 14, 2018 in agile • 5 minutes read

 These words can then be further expanded to create new levels and actions to reflect on, which can help guides our paths to being an Elite Agile Coach:

-This model marries well with the hats model:
+This model adapts well with the hats model:

 The First Step on the Path

 The step from Shu to Ha is in my opinion the hardest: given “you don’t know what you don’t know”, it’s likely to stop here and never develop further.
 The below model goes in more details on the characteristics of a Scrum Mum / Guy vs a Scrum Master.